The EU (Withdrawal) Act - what does it mean for employment law?

 - After much debate over “Henry VIII powers”, section 7 of the Act limits the ability of ministers to make changes to retained EU laws without further legislation.
 However, section 8 allows ministers to make regulations to “prevent, remedy or mitigate any failure of retained EU law to operate effectively, or any other deficiency in retained EU law arising from the withdrawal of the UK from the EU”.
 For example, if a retained EU law provides for a referral to an EU entity, this would allow ministers to issue regulations providing for a referral to a replacement UK body instead without the need for additional legislation.
 These powers are time limited, to two years from exit day.

 - Under Schedule 3, there is to be no right of action in domestic law on or after exit day based on a failure to comply with any of the general principles of EU law.
-In the employment context, this will most obviously affect causes of action based on the general principles of equal treatment and non-discrimination embodied in the EU Treaty.
 Schedule 4 abolishes any right in domestic law to damages in accordance with the so-called Francovich rule – in other words, there will no longer be any right for UK citizens to argue that the UK Government has caused them loss by failing to implement EU law effectively.

 What might yet change, in these turbulent political times?
 Unquestionably, the new Act provides the legislative basis for a “hard Brexit” - if no further laws are passed, that is where we will end up.
 But what happens if a withdrawal agreement is reached with the EU?
 (That is definitely an “if” at the moment, rather than “when”…) In this scenario, there is provision for regulations to be made which would make consequential amendments to the Act, perhaps the most obvious of which would be opting back into the jurisdiction of the ECJ - at least in some respects - until the end of a transitional period ending on 31 December 2020.
 If there is agreement with the EU under Article 50(3) of the EU Treaty that “exit day” should be changed from 29 March 2019, there is power for a minister to lay regulations before Parliament that would vary this.